JJ-Sof/web102_prework/README.md

 ## Notes

-The project went quite smoothly.
+It was difficult figuring out how to upload the gif to github, but other than that the project went quite smoothly.

 ## License